The Shiro Architects customer experience (CX) journey

-Its aim is to provide a social interrogation that yields the information on which other quantitative data mining may be undertaken.
+It executes a social interrogation that yields the information on which other quantitative data mining may be undertaken.

 From the reports we create for managers can be developed the more quantitative customer corridor data points to be mapped and tracked routinely over time.

-Our approach is entirely collaborative, and we will work with your team to investigate your customers’ journeys, by:
+We will work with your team to investigate your customers’ journeys, by:

-- Building understanding of those customers’ goals and aspirations
+- Building understanding of those customers’ goals and aspirations.

-- Identifying the pain points they and others like them experience
+- Identifying the pain points they and others like them experience.

-- Concentrating, through experiment, on fixing the roadblocks in their journeys
+- Concentrating, through experiment, on fixing the roadblocks in their journeys.

 And on it will be built a platform of knowledge and experience for future interrogation and product improvement.